The Victorian Government has introduced the ‘Healthy choices: policy directive for Victorian public health services’

 For more information on sugary drinks click here.

-The Policy directive will be phased in over two years with staggered requirements for drinks and food.
+The Policy directive has targets for drinks and food.

 Vending and in-house retail food outlets: No RED drinks to be available, or promoted/advertised.
 At least 50% GREEN drinks, and no more than 20% drinks containing artificial or intense sweeteners (classified AMBER) are available.

 Catering: No RED drinks are provided (with majority of options to be GREEN).

 Vending and in-house food retail food outlets*: At least 50% GREEN foods and no more than 20% RED foods are available.
 No RED foods to be promoted/advertised.

 Catering: No RED foods are provided (with majority of options to be GREEN).